ICanBoogie/ActiveRecord/README.md

 #### Records caching

-Records retrived using `find()` are cached, they are reused by subsequent calls.
+Records retrieved using `find()` are cached, they are reused by subsequent calls.
 This also applies to the array notation.

 ```php